AdeinCloud9/AdeinCloud9/README.md

 ## Objective

-DevOps engineer with expertise in automating, configuring, deploying, and releasing instances, with a focus on data centres and cloud settings.
+Cloud engineer with expertise in automating, configuring, deploying, and releasing instances, with a focus on data centres and cloud settings.

 ## Skills